berkut998/Math_REPL/README.md

 digit ::= '0' | '1' | '2' | '3' | '4' | '5' | '6' | '7' | '8' | '9'

+Do not support error processing, all input should be valid.

 Application screenshots:

 ![image](https://user-images.githubusercontent.com/66470614/176257090-8880c5b1-be36-443a-8d56-bba67945e996.png)